France captures ex-soldier after overnight manhunt | DW | 31.05.2021

 Elite tactical teams and paramilitary police in France captured an ex-soldier who was on the run after firing at officers deployed to a domestic violence dispute.

-French Interior Minister Gerald Darmanin announced on Twitter Monday that a former soldier who allegedly fired at a patrol responding to a domestic violence call the previous evening had been "neautralized" after being on the run in southwestern France.
+French Interior Minister Gerald Darmanin announced on Twitter Monday that a former soldier, who allegedly fired at a patrol responding to a domestic violence call the previous evening, had been "neutralized" after being on the run in southwestern France.

-The manhunt for the 29-year-old, who was armed with a hunting rifle and sustained injuries during his capturue, was brought to an end by the gendarmes — France's paramilitary police.
-Interior Minister Darmanin thanked the gendarmes and other state security services that had been mobilized in pursuit of the fugtive.
+The manhunt for the 29-year-old, who was armed with a hunting rifle and sustained injuries during his capture, was brought to an end by the gendarmes — France's paramilitary police.
+Interior Minister Darmanin thanked the gendarmes and other state security services that had been mobilized in pursuit of the fugitive.

 Elite tactical teams and some 300 gendarmes swept through a forested area in the Dordogne region to look for the gunman with the help of seven armored vehicles, seven helicopters and sniffer dogs.